soham1/dwhack2016-sparkONTAP/README.md

-## Winner project of 2016 DevloperWeek hackathon
+## Winning project of 2016 DeveloperWeek hackathon

 ### For more information read presentation <a href="info/Spark ONTAP.pdf">slides</a>.